cube3power/atsd/sql/examples/aggregate-first-last.md

 # Aggregate Functions: FIRST and LAST

-FIRST and LAST functions return the first and last value within a set of the grouped records which are ordered by time ascendingly.
+FIRST and LAST functions return the first and last value within a set of the grouped records which are sorted by time in ascending order.

 ## Data